-Town of Medway Massachusetts

-General

-The purpose of this policy/guide is to provide a general overview of the Town of Medway, MA snow and ice program, establish procedures for our snow and ice management on public ways, review important safety and environmental requirements, answer frequently asked questions, and most importantly, seek your support in providing safe streets and sidewalks during snow and ice emergencies.
+The purpose of this policy/guide is to provide a general overview of the Town of Medway, MA snow and ice program, establish procedures for our snow and ice management on public ways in, review important bylaws, answer frequently asked questions, and most importantly, seek your support in providing safe streets and sidewalks during snow and ice emergencies.
 The intent of establishing such a policy/guide is to provide a uniform understanding of the priorities and procedures used to combat snow and ice related conditions and create reasonable expectations.

 The responsibility for providing snow and ice management for the Town of Medway infrastructure including over 100 miles of roadways and cul-de-sacs rest entirely with the Department of Public Services (DPS).
 The DPS also provides snow and ice management to all municipal buildings including schools, often with assistance from other departments.
 Snow and ice management is considered emergency work in that pavement must be cleared any time of the day or night.
-The DPS will salt during ice and wet snow storms and plow the snow off the roadways during the more significant storms.
-During a typical Medway winter, 2000 tons of salt is used to keep the roads safe for all drivers (average is based on total salt used
+The DPS will salt and sand during ice and wet snow storms and plow the snow off the roadways during the more significant storms.
+During a typical Medway winter, 3600 tons of salt and sand are used to keep the roads safe for all drivers.

-The Town's snow and ice management strategy has been carefully and professionally prepared to meet the needs of the community and comply with public safety, public health, and environmental health standards.
-The resulting plan follows clearly identified routes when removing snow and ice from streets, sidewalks, and Town parking areas.
-The DPS performs the majority of the salting operations in Town.
-For snowplowing and snow removal work, the Department also utilizes local contractors to complement the Town's fleet of 20 vehicles.
+The Town's snow and ice management strategy has been carefully and professionally prepared to meet the needs of the community.
+The resulting plan follows clearly identified routes when removing snow and ice from streets, sidewalks and Town parking areas.
+The DPS performs the majority of the salting and sanding operations in Town.
+For snowplowing and snow removal work, the Department also utilizes the services of the Water & Sewer Department and local contractors to complement the Town's fleet of 12 vehicles.

-Snowplowing and Salting

-between 2012 and 2018).